 Measurements:

-This charming antique compass dates back to the early 20th century and features a solid brass case with a folding cover and a transit lock.
+This charming antique compass dates back to the 1920s and features a solid brass case with a folding cover and a transit lock.
+The compass comes with an original matching 1920s watch chain, making it ideal for attaching to a vest or other garments.

 Whether you’re looking for a practical hiking companion, a unique pendant, or a decorative display piece, this compact compass is both functional and full of history.